Completing asylum application and antecedents certificate

 Sticker or card (O-document)

-During your appointment, you will be given a sticker in your passport or on a separate piece of paper as proof of residency in the Netherlands.
+Everyone aged 14 or over will be given a proof of residency.
+A sticker in the passport or on a separate piece of paper.
+Or a card (O-document).
+Children under the age of 14 do not need a proof of residency to live in the Netherlands.

 Your rights are the same whether you receive a sticker or card.
 These rights are the same for everyone.
 Keep reading to find out when you will receive a sticker and when you will receive a card.